Broad Spectrum vs Full Spectrum CBD + CBDa

 Odor and Color

 Full-spectrum and broad-spectrum CBD will typically feature a hemp-like flavor because of the terpenes and other compounds present.
 So, if you want rich flavor and taste, then both will serve you well.
 However, if you want a clean flavor, you may want to consider getting a CBD isolate.
+Or, if you prefer a different flavor experience, try our Blueberry GOLD tincture, with the blueberry-rific taste of terpenes.
+Also an option?
+Our strawberry yuzu-flavored gummies with a slightly sweet taste that’s quite delightful!

 Pros and Cons of Full-Spectrum CBD